Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - The intractable buttons that opened and closed the Water Tank Corridor gates have been removed.
   - The security camera hack in the Tech Room has been removed.
   - Cam.
 Net. support added with new cameras located in the Station and Water Tank.
-  - *Bug fixed:* The explosive barrels now have a shorter range but lethal blast radius.
+  - *Bug fixed:* The explosive barrels will now have a shorter range but lethal blast radius.
 Originally, they would only knock out people, however charging into a barrel that is not lethal would cause a bug where Mercenaries were permanently sleeping.
 ---
 - Enhanced Station:
    - Time limit has been reduced to 10 minutes, lives adjusted to 4 Spy lives and 3 Mercenary lives.
-   - Parking lot jacks have been reduced to 20 seconds to neutralize.
+   - Parking lot jacks have been reduced to 20 seconds to bomb.
    - Parking lot jacks door has been decreased from 3 seconds to 0 seconds.
+   - Parking lot jacks door will automatically open if the objective is bombed.
-   - Train Maintenance’s entrance doors now open once Spies neutralize the first mission objective.
+   - Train Maintenance's entrance doors now open once Spies neutralize the first mission objective.
    - Train Maintenance doors leading to each computer objective has been decreased from 3 seconds to 0 seconds.
    - A new medical kit is located in Train Maintenance.
    - *Bug fixed:* One of the coops in the Streets could not be sniped through the grills.